 Cataracts and Your Eyes

-Cataract surgery is usually conducted on an outpatient basis and is very successful in restoring vision.
+Cataract surgery is usually done on an outpatient basis and is very successful in restoring vision.
+The surgeon removes your lens and replaces it with a clear artificial one.
 It is the most frequently performed surgery in the U.S., with more than 1.5 million cataract surgeries done each year.
-Better than nine out of 10 people who have cataract surgery have improvement in vision.
+More than 90% of the people who have cataract surgery have better vision.

 Talk to your doctor to see which treatment is right for you.